KoStard/UniLuRestopolisBalanceProvider/README.md

 pip-autoremove --freeze > requirements.txt
 ```

+## Notes from learning

+### How to understand what authentication is required for a website?
+1. Open the website in your browser
+2. Open the developer tools (F12)
+3. Go to the network tab
+4. Reload the page
+5. Look for the request that is sent to the server when you log in.
+But in this case, I couldn't find it.
+After some discussions with ChatGPT, describing what I see when the login happens (the username and password is asked with a chrome native popup, not with a web page), I found this header from the response with 401 status code:
+    ```
+    WWW-Authenticate: NTLM
+    ```
+6. After this, it was just about finding the right library to use.
+I found this library (requests-ntlm), which let me log into it.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.